PDLT-University-of-York/test-split-site/docs/ultra/test.md

         If you are setting up a summative Test, also review this more detailed guide:
         [Staff Help: Considerations Around & Setting up a **Summative** VLE Test](https://docs.google.com/document/d/1sn85oHTEuxNuw3_6R_TqdGlgrlWAgyCEtv7FXyd0his/edit?usp=sharing)

-        You **must** [contact the Digital Education Team](mailto:vle-support@york.ac.uk) well in advance if you want to run a summative and/or synchronous exam (in person or online) using Ultra Test.
+        You **must** arrange a consultation with the [Digital Education Team](mailto:vle-support@york.ac.uk) well in advance if you want to run a summative and/or synchronous exam (in person or online) using Ultra Test.

 Find out more about how Test has been applied across the University: